splashkit/splashkit-translator/docs/README.md

 ## Docker

 This project can be setup on any platform through the use of Docker containers.
 A docker file can be found in the root of the repository, information on how to get setup and running with can be found in [Docker_README.md](https://github.com/thoth-tech/splashkit-translator/blob/master/Docker_README.md)

+## Project Structure

+__splashkit-translator/core_ext__
+Ruby extensions nokogiri, array and string

+__splashkit-translator/res__
+Ruby template files for language translator.
+Contain hardcoded syntax and structure for the translated contents to be inserted into.

+__splashkit-translator/src__
+The core Ruby translator project.
+The Ruby translator parses the input files, converts to the target language, inserts into Ruby templates and saves to output location.

+__splashkit-translator/docs__
+All documentation about the SplashKit Translator project.